roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 Surprisingly, let's talk about PHP for a second.

-I have started delving in Python after I had spent quite a few year dealing with PHP.
+I started delving into Python after I had spent quite a few years dealing with PHP.
 After looking at Python, my first question was: "Why does Python have so many data structures?".
-There are lists, tuples, sets, frozen sets, dicts and this is just a few to name.
+There are lists, tuples, sets, frozen sets, dicts and this are just a few to name.

 In the PHP world, there are arrays and associative arrays (counterparts of Python's lists and dicts).
 That's it.
 Interestingly, there are PHP's [SPL](https://www.php.net/manual/en/book.spl.php) and [Data Structures](https://www.php.net/manual/en/book.ds.php), but, to be honest, I have hardly ever seen them in use in the wild.

-So I was really curios.
+So I was really curious.
 The understanding has come to me later.

 It's all about communication of your intent.
 Python provides many more expressions, built-in functions and approaches that should be used in specific cases to **offload meaning** that each of them should deliver.
-Conversely, in PHP people often get arrays **overloaded** in terms of meaning arrays should convey which makes code harder to grasp.
+Conversely, in PHP people often get arrays **overloaded** in terms of the meaning arrays should convey which makes code harder to grasp.

 Let's review a few examples.

 ### Types and Collections

-Python has many data types and good part of them are covered by syntax sugar to make them easier to use.
+Python has many data types and a good part of them are covered by syntax sugar to make them easier to use.
 Remaining data types can be found in the `collections` package.

 #### Mutable and Unmutable

-**Lists** and **sets** are amount the basic data structures that are built-in into Python's syntax.
+**Lists** and **sets** are among the basic data structures that are built-in into Python's syntax.

 Lists are **mutable** containers for items.
 Their items should not be necessarily the same type.
 Lists may contain duplicates.
 It's rare to see someone accesses items from the middle of the list.
 Sets are **mutable** containers with no **duplicates** or **a specific order**.